-- PRIMER: a copy of any models currently loaded will be saved in the user's home area or \$OA HOME if defined.
+• PRIMER: a copy of any models currently loaded will be saved in the user's home area or \$OA\HOME if defined, then it will exit.

-- D3PLOT: will just exit.
+D3PLOT: will just exit.T/HIS: will just exit.

-- T/HIS: will just exit.

 In all cases, the controlling terminal window receives a message explaining what has happened and why, and this terminal window will remain mapped on Windows systems.